 I couldn’t find a similar piece to this one but I think we got a good deal from our neighbor.
 I’ll have to be sure and thank him again.

-I planned to paint the table and sell it but the more I looked at it the more I liked it……I just had to get the right paint plan together.
+I planned to paint the table and sell it but the more I looked at it, the more I liked it……I just had to get the right paint plan together.

 Someone had etched little drawings into the top of the table.
 Now they don’t look too bad but it takes a lot of sanding to get down deep enough to remove the scratches.
 I decided to paint the top instead of sanding for hours.
 And I wanted to try a whitewash technique on the rest of the cabinet.
 I was inspired by a dresser makeover by my friend Do Dodson.

-Before painting I removed the drawer pulls and other hardware.
+Before painting, I removed the drawer pulls and other hardware.
 I always remove the drawer pulls before painting anything.

-Next I used painters tape on the inside of the cabinet doors and bottom shelf.
+Next, I used painter's tape on the inside of the cabinet doors and bottom shelf.
 Nice clean paint lines make the interior of the cabinet nice and neat looking.
 The inside of the cabinet got a good cleaning but will not be painted or whitewashed.

-I went through my paint shelves looking for off-white paint.
-My stash of light colored paints is very low.
+I went through my paint shelves, looking for off-white paint.
+My stash of light-colored paints is very low.
 I found the container of Martha Stewart Home Decor paint in a light color called Sand Dollar.
-It has been on my shelf for a while and the paint was thick so I added a bit of water to thin it down.
+It has been on my shelf for a while and the paint was thick, so I added a bit of water to thin it down.
 It’s definitely okay to do that if you have old latex paint that’s been sitting for a while.

 I made a short video of the process but I’m also going to walk you through it with a few photos.
-To make the whitewash I combined equal parts of paint and water.
+To make the whitewash, I combined equal parts of paint and water.
 I didn’t water the paint down as much as I do when I'm doing a whitewash over painted furniture.

-When I want to remove most of the whitewash I use a damp rag.
-For this piece I rubbed a dry rag over the washed area until I got the look I was going for.
+When I want to remove most of the whitewash, I use a damp rag.
+For this piece, I rubbed a dry rag over the washed area until I got the look I was going for.

-For all those lovely details I brushed the whitewash on and then wiped it back too.
+For all those lovely details, I brushed the whitewash on and then wiped it back too.
 I love this part.

-Along the bottom and corners of the piece I did a bit of dry brushing.
+Along the bottom and corners of the piece, I did a bit of dry brushing.

-I let the Simple Green set on the surface of the paint a few minutes then I scrubbed and scrubbed with a rag until I removed all of the paint.
-In the photo above you can see where there are still dots of paint in the small pits of the drawer front.
+I let the Simple Green set on the surface of the paint for a few minutes, then I scrubbed and scrubbed with a rag until I removed all of the paint.
+In the photo above, you can see where there are still dots of paint in the small pits of the drawer front.
 That is going to look really cool after I whitewash the drawer.

-Instead of brushing the whitewash on the drawer I dipped the rag in the whitewash and wiped it on.
+Instead of brushing the whitewash on the drawer, I dipped the rag in the whitewash and wiped it on.
 There are various ways to apply the whitewash depending on how you like to work.

-The only thing left to do now is pick out new drawer pulls and paint the little keyhole thingy.
+The only thing left to do now is picking out new drawer pulls and paint the little keyhole thingy.
 I painted the metal keyhole thing with the same paint and nailed it back on the table.
 The pulls on the cabinet doors are some I had in my stash.